goldfirere/singletons/README.md

 ### Literal patterns

-Patterns which match on numeric or string literals cannot be singled.
+Patterns which match on numeric, string, or character literals cannot be singled.
 Using this code as an example:

 ```hs